ananay-nag/go-create-init-module/README.md

     go-set-mod my-sub-sub-module
 ```

-# 2️⃣ Initialize a Go module in the current directory (-c)
+## 2️⃣ Initialize a Go module in the current directory (-c)
 ```sh
     go-set-mod -c
 ```
+- Create a default mod-name.yaml if not exist, You need to update pre-set:
 - Uses the current directory name for go mod init.
 - Does not create a new subdirectory.
 ```sh